 Prefer to stay in Amsterdam or you like hotels better?
-When we aren’t staying in an airbnb, we use booking.com because they offer reward stays (and as a frequent traveler, that’s a huge bonus!).
-Click the link below to search their database for all their great properties.
+When we aren’t staying in an Airbnb, we use booking.com because they offer reward stays (and as a frequent traveler, that’s a huge bonus!).
+Click HERE to search their database for all their great properties.

 Ready to jump into all the details?
 Here we go!

 If you’ve never heard of Efteling, it is likely because it is a unique place to visit in the Netherlands.
 We loved Efteling so much the first time, we actually made a return visit over a year later and stayed at Efteling Bosrijk.

 What is Efteling?
 Efteling is a theme park based on elements from ancient myths and legends, fairy tales, fables, and folklore.
 It opened in 1952 and has morphed from a fairytale garden into a high scale theme park, while still maintaining the original charm.
 My father visited when he was a young child and then returned with us in 2018, which was quite the delight to see how much it has changed.

 Want to read more about Efteling?
 Check out my blog post here!

 A visit to Keukenhof, a tulip garden near Amsterdam, was one of the highlights of our visit to the Netherlands.
 It is a beautiful and expansive tulip garden with almost 80 acres of over 7 million flower bulbs (which are planted annually in the park).
 If you want to see tulips in the Netherlands, this is the place to go.

 The theme for 2019 is Flower Power; tickets are for sale from 21 March until 19 May.
 Tickets are on sale for 2019 if you like to plan.

 If you order your tickets now, you’ll pay 2018 prices.
 We waited until a few weeks before our trip to purchase our tickets, so there is no need to book months in advance.